Michael Bloomberg’s ‘Race Realism’ Praised By White Nationalist Richard Spencer

-Democratic presidential candidate Michael Bloomberg has come under fire for 2015 remarks he made about his controversial stop-and-frisk policy — which he has since apologized for — conducted during his time as New York City Mayor, USA Today reported.
+Democratic presidential candidate Michael Bloomberg has come under fire for remarks he made in 2015 about his controversial stop-and-frisk policy conducted during his time as New York City mayor, USA Today reported.
+He has since apologized for the remarks.
 However, Bloomberg does have the support of white nationalist Richard Spencer, who recently took to Twitter to praise the 78-year-old businessman.

-“If you define your outlook with terms like ‘race realism’ or express concern over “demographics,” then I must ask, unironically, is Mike Bloomberg not your man?”
+“If you define your outlook with terms like ‘race realism’ or express concern over ‘demographics,’ then I must ask, unironically, is Mike Bloomberg not your man?”
 Spencer tweeted, linking to the audio of Bloomberg’s controversial comments on stop and frisk.

 “While Trump brags about releasing minority criminals, Mike has a record of locking them up.
 Bloomberg’s entire reason for running is to maintain the status quo, another one of your expressed desires.
 Seriously, why not Mike?”